Start planning your trek to Machu Picchu

 Costs on the alternative treks to Machu Picchu are slightly different because these routes are not permitted and hence much more diverse in the types of trekking companies and tour options on offer.

 We recommend budgeting between US$120-US$200 per person per day for an alternative trek in a small private group (2-5 people).
 Cost savings can be made by joining larger groups (upwards of 8 trekkers).
+To get a sense of costs, check out our booking platform, Skyhook, where we feature carefully vetted local operators.

 Alternative treks can also be completed unsupported, which drives costs down a lot.